 There are two existing ways to factor: Recourse Factoring and Non-Recourse Factoring.
 Distinguishing between these two ways is very crucial.
 There is a great deal of information on the internet about recourse vs. non-recourse factoring.
 However, much of it is wrong.
 When choosing a Factoring Company, it is vital that you understand what you are being offered.

 Recourse makes up 88% of the AR financing industry according to the International Factoring Association.
-It is an agreement between you and your factor that makes your company responsible for recovering the cost of any invoices your liable customers fail to pay.
+Recourse factoring is an agreement between you and your factor.
+In a recourse factoring, the company is responsible for recovering the cost of any invoices your liable customers fail to pay.
 Meaning, if your client does not pay the invoice by a specific date, the Factoring Company can charge that invoice back to you, or you can replace that invoice with another good invoice.
 In some ways, this is similar to a line of credit from a bank with a borrowing base as one of the loan requirements.
-If an invoice becomes unpaid for example, longer than 90 days a bank won’t let you borrow against it or a factor will ask you to replace either the advanced funds or give them another good unfunded invoice.
+If an invoice becomes unpaid, for example, longer than 90 days a bank won’t let you borrow against it, or a factor will ask you to replace either the advanced funds or give them another good unfunded invoice.